UBakaliya/Ranked-List/README.md

 After downloading the application, identify the place where it was downloaded to get started.
 Call ```make run``` on your console to start the program.
 Enjoy 😉.

+- Here is a gif showing the application in use:
 ![Drag Racing](/img/barchartAnimationDark.gif)